-It has been recognised that team working, integration and workforce flexibility could only be achieved if there was widespread recognition and respect for the specialist base of each profession.
-Therefore, inter-professional education has developed over the years in the UK to:
+It has been recognised that team working, integration and workforce flexibility could only be achieved if there was

 - Modify negative attitudes and perceptions. - Remedy failures in the trust and communication between professionals. - Reinforce collaborative competence. - Secure collaboration to implement policies, to impose services and to effect change. - Cope with problems that exceed the capacity of any one profession. - Enhance job satisfaction and ease stress. - Create a more flexible workforce. - Counter reductionism and fragmentation as professions proliferate in response to technical advance.
 Integrate specialist and holistic care.